Friday, January 2, 2026

 Steelcase Leap Specifications

-• Back support: 3D LiveBack (changes shape to mimic the natural motion of the spine).
+• Backrest: 3D LiveBack system that flexes to follow the natural movement of the spine.

 • Warranty: 12 years on parts, lifetime on the frame.